clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 R stores everything as an **object**, including data, functions, models, and output.

-Creating an object is done using the assignment operator `<-`
+Creating an object can be done using the assignment operator `<-`

 ```r
 new.object <- 144